mengyi-liu/cbvrp-acmmm-2018/README.md

 ## Registration

-To register for the challenge and get access to the dataset, please complete the online [Agreement Form](https://freeonlinesurveys.com/s/lDBaYlvA).
+To register for the challenge and get access to the dataset, please complete the [Online Agreement Form](https://freeonlinesurveys.com/s/lDBaYlvA).
 We will send you the download instructions by email after the challenge data available date (Apr.
 20th, 2018).

 ## Submission